allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ```

 This test fails — `ProcessingException` thrown by Jersey client is not catched and wrapped in `ExampleResourcesUnavailableException`.
-This may lead to unexpected behaviour in application where client is used.
+This may lead to unexpected behaviour in an application where the client is used.
 Adding try/catch around request processing makes the test green:

 ```java
 public ExampleResource getExampleResource(String id)